 HCI delivers higher flexibility and allows businesses to scale as needed by adding new modules or nodes.
-Unlike converged systems, which require considerable investments to scale out, hyperconverged solutions have a much smaller step size, reducing costs for infrastructure development.
-Hyperconverged systems are also built around the low-cost commodity x86 hardware significantly lowering upfront and operational costs.
+Unlike converged systems, which require considerable investments to scale out, solutions from HCI vendors have a much smaller step size, reducing costs for infrastructure development.
+HCI systems are also built around the low-cost commodity x86 hardware significantly lowering upfront and operational costs.

-Taking into account all its benefits, HCI has become a perfect solution for remote office/branch office (ROBO) scenario.
+HCI has become a perfect solution for remote office/branch office (ROBO) scenario.
 Hyperconverged systems are designed to be self-contained and remotely managed, making them a perfect choice for hosting virtual machines at branch offices.
 With centralized management capabilities of HCI, there’s no need for specialized IT staff to perform manual operations such as running backup jobs or creating logical unit numbers (LUNs) or quality-of-service policies.
-Another benefit here is that hyperconverged infrastructures are fast to deploy and deliver a vast amount of resources that are still tightly managed.
+Another benefit here is that hyperconverged infrastructure is fast to deploy on commodity hardware and delivers a vast amount of resources that are still tightly managed.
 Network, storage, and compute resources can be deployed at a new site and start working for the company from the very first day.

 We will reply to you shortly.